-- There are approximately 295,000 customer outages in Florida and 209,000 outages in Georgia as of 3:00 PM EDT on August 30. - As Idalia passes, utilities will begin damage assessments and restoration efforts, as conditions permit.
-Utilities in the impacted area pre-staged crews, equipment, and materials in prior days to prepare for the storm. - Currently, utilities have not yet determined estimated restoration times.
-Restoration estimates will be determined once utilities begin conducting damage assessments.
+- As of 3:00 PM EDT on August 31, there are 256,000 customer outages across Florida, Georgia, South Carolina, and North Carolina.
+This is down from 500,000 customer outages across the region during the storm's peak on August 30. - Utilities are beginning damage assessments and restoration efforts, as conditions permit.
+Utilities in the impacted area pre-staged crews, equipment, and materials in prior days to prepare for the storm. - Currently, most utilities have not determined estimated restoration times.
+Restoration estimates will be determined once utilities have begun damage assessments.